olofsjod/misc/README.md

 # lang-hack

-This is a repository containing files as a result of me exploring the universe of tools for computers.
-It can be everything from libraries to new programming languages.
-I think it is fun to learn new things.
+This is a git repository containing various unfinished/finished code projects written from 2014 and forward.
+As a result of my previous years exploring the universe of computers.

-The author of this repository is Olof Sjödin, written from 2014-2017.
-If you find anything in this repository useful to you, please let me know.
+Maybe someone will find it useful or not.
+To be honest, I don't care.

-Everything in this repository is licensed with GNU General Public License v3.
-Please consult the file 'COPYING' on more information about what it means.
+You're welcome to do whatever you want with the code you find here.